shanegibbs/istio-test-rig/README.md

 # Istio Test Setup

+**WARNING**: updates your default kubeconfig.
+Make backup or move if needed

 * Tried on linux
 * Creates a local k3s cluster in docker with k3d
 * Deploys istio and addons